OpposedDev/Plutonic/README.md

 ## What is $\textcolor{red}{\textsf{Plutonic}}$?
 Plutonic is a client that (is soon to) support multiple games.

+It contains Aimbot, ESP, among other game-specific features.

 ### Current Games Supported
 ✅ Arsenal